 Renal nutritionists are dietetics professionals who help clients with kidney-related health concerns.
-A renal nutritionist may assist people with chronic kidney disease, who need dialysis, who have experienced kidney failure, or would benefit from adopting a renal diet.
+A renal nutritionist may assist people with chronic kidney disease who need dialysis, who have experienced kidney failure, or who would benefit from adopting a renal diet.

-In addition to helping people with kidney disease, the best renal nutritionists work with dialysis patients and individuals with other chronic illnesses, such as diabetes.
-Individuals with chronic illness can learn to make dietary changes to improve their overall health with the help of a renal nutritionist.
+In addition to helping people with kidney disease, the best renal nutritionists also work with dialysis patients and individuals with other chronic illnesses, such as diabetes.
+Individuals with chronic illness can learn to make dietary changes to improve their overall health with the help of a credentialed nutritionist.

 If you have been diagnosed with kidney disease